stability-ai / sdxl

 Run time and cost

-This model runs on Nvidia A40 (Large) GPU hardware.
-Predictions typically complete within 11 seconds.
+This model runs on Nvidia L40S GPU hardware.
+Predictions typically complete within 6 seconds.

 Readme